Sodium & Potassium Balance

 • Sodium and potassium work together to regulate fluid balance, muscle function, and nerve signals

-• Athletes lose 500-2,000mg sodium per liter of sweat - replacement is crucial
+• Athletes lose 500-2,000mg sodium per liter of sweat — you must replace it

 The Sodium-Potassium Partnership